thequietlife/web-hacking/assets/notes.md

 Mon 31 Jul
 Reread Codingo's blog post on starting bug bounties.
 Will make a start on the Bugcrowd platform and go through the Unix examples from PentesterLab.
 I want to finish the Unix badge and then move on to the Essentials Badge

+Tues 1 Aug
+Got John-the-ripper jumbo working

+Wed 2 Aug
+Stuck on Unix 20

 Thurs 3 Aug
 Finally got Unix 20.
-Had to try another way which worked 😅
+Tried another way which worked 😅